frankmusiime/alu-shell/basics/README.md

 #!/bin/bash
-This is my fifth repo
+This is my fifth command